oVirt/ovirt-site/source/vdsm/libvirt-performance-scalability.html.md

 improvements are been made in libvirt with respect to locking/scalability.
 Sources:

+[libvirt slides](http://events.linuxfoundation.org/sites/events/files/cojp13_privoznik.pdf) summary: (2013) improvements in libvirt (see slide 13)

 [Mailing List Thread](http://www.redhat.com/archives/libvir-list/2012-December/msg00717.html) summary: plans (2012-12) to remove the QEMU driver lock inside libvirt

-**libvirt implementation status** RW -lock (first point in the proposed enhancement plan above) landed 2014-01-22 (see commit c065984b58000a44c90588198d222a314ac532fd)

-[libvirt 1.0.0 slides](http://events.linuxfoundation.org/sites/events/files/cojp13_privoznik.pdf) summary: (2013) improvements in libvirt (see slide 13)
+**libvirt implementation status** (see link above, the bullet point at the end of the first email message reported here for the sake of clarity):

+      1. Create the virQEMUDriverConfigPtr object & move config file parameters into that. (seems done 2013-01-10 commit b090aa7d559a31b353a546dddfa37aff0655f668)

+      2. Encapsulte all read-writable state into objects with dedicated  locking

+      3. Turn QEMU driver mutex into a read-write lock (RW added 2014-01-22 commit c065984b58000a44c90588198d222a314ac532fd)

+      4. Convert all APIs to only hold read-locks on QEMU driver.

 ## VM Sampling